rbi: Private sector should also fund GPGs to aid inclusion: Shaktikanta Das

 MUMBAI: The central bank governor Friday urged India’s private sector to help build commercially viable public infrastructure so that the broader social objective of deepening financial inclusion is achieved.

-Terming the Unified Payments Interface (UPI), a public sector initiative, Reserve Bank of India (RBI) Governor Shaktikanta Das said that it was not necessary that public goods could only be set up and financed by the public sector.
+Terming the Unified Payments Interface (UPI), a public sector initiative, Reserve Bank of India (RBI) Governor Shaktikanta Das said that it was not necessary that public goods might only be set up and financed by the public sector.

 “In this regard, it is worthwhile to build innovative design features which private investors find attractive in financing GPGs,” Das said while delivering closing remarks at a G20 Finance Track National Event organised by the Finance Ministry and the RBI.

-Keeping in mind very large investment requirements for setting up global public goods (GPGs), trigger financing could come from public investment, which would minimise risk and widen market access, Das said.
+Keeping in mind very large investment requirements for setting up global public goods (GPGs), trigger financing might come from public investment, which would minimise risk and widen market access, Das said.
 “Subsequent financing needs can be met by the private sector.

 news/economy/policy/private-sector-should-also-fund-gpgs-to-aid-inclusion-shaktikanta-das | news/economy/policy/rbi-governor-das-calls-for-imf-wb-to-play-a-bigger-role-in-helping-countries-dealing-with-debt | markets/stocks/news/rbi-governor-calls-for-expeditious-completion-of-imf-quota-review | news/economy/policy/there-should-be-realistic-green-ratings-to-assess-actual-environmental-impact-of-projects-rbi-governor" class="ar_wrp arwd_ld_chk font_mon clr hide">